- Majors & Degrees

-- Two-page type written, double-spaced essay addressing 1) your goal for doctoral study, 2) research translation area of interest for the Capstone Project, and 3) career goals.
+- Two-page type written, double-spaced goal statement addressing 1) your goal for doctoral study, 2) research translation area of interest for the Capstone Project, and 3) career goals.

 - Curriculum Vita/Resume documenting educational, clinical nursing, service to nursing profession, and community volunteer experiences as appropriate.